 Today’s travel fashion girl is Jasmine, a pharmacist, foodie, and fashionista from Canada living the sweet life in Bergamo, Italy.
-You can learn more about her life in Italy in this podcast.

 She has been blessed to travel extensively and her favorite worldly moments include singing Aerosmith under the Eiffel tower , dancing in gay bars with bouncy floors in Beijing, learning to drink vodka straight on the Trans-Siberian railway, and bungee-jumping on the border of Tibet and Nepal.
 She currently curates her blog and drinks lots of red wine.